 Stratford Marsh Building and Redevelopment Plans

-East London Independent School is currently extending its Stratford Marsh premises by redeveloping what was once an old church into brand new classrooms, including a sensory room, plus a new school hall.
+East London Independent School has extended its Stratford Marsh premises by redeveloping what was once an old church into brand new classrooms, including a sensory room, plus a new school hall.

 TCES Group acquired the church, formally known as Brickfields Christian Centre, in 2013.
 Founded in 1662, and the oldest Free Church congregation in Newham, it is said to have been created by the Church of England vicar, Thomas Walton, one of more than 2000 clergy of the time who refused to swear an oath of allegiance to the crown of King Charles II in 1660.
 New congregations were formed as a result.